JvanKatwijk/dab-cmdline/README.md

 -D device, selects the device (one of the configured ones, default a dabstick);

+-G Gain, the gain to be set for the selected device.
+While for both airspy and dabstick a gain setting of 80 works fine, for the sdrplay, the best results I had were with a setting of app 40 to 50.

 -B Band, selects the DAB band (default Band III),

 -M Mode, selects the DAB Mode (default Mode 1),